Blockchain Explained: How it can change our Society

 Each chain of blocks has data.
 These blocks have data from earlier blocks, transaction data, and a timestamp.
-The basic design prevents data from being tampered.
+The basic design prevents data from being tampered with.

 Blockchain technology records the transaction between you and other people.
 Blockchain gets managed on peer-to-peer networks, and they work to approve new blocks.

 The data gets sent to the block after it gets recorded.
 Updating a block requires permission from the entire network because you cannot update it without changing others.
 It makes blockchain technology safe and prevents any potential hacking.